 Wastewater control is similar to stormwater neutrality in that, where there are known capacity constraints in the downstream pipe, increased flows from a development must be held back or detained so that wastewater flow from a development is no greater than pre-development or at a level that doesn’t cause or increase overflows or surcharging.

-Wellington Water can advise if Wastewater Control is required, requirements and given guidance on proposed solutions via email: email@example.com
+Wellington Water can advise if Wastewater Control is required, and provide requirements and give guidance on proposed solutions via email: firstname.lastname@example.org